lifepillar/CSVKeychain/Readme.md

 You may also build the script into an application if you want.
 In this case, you must grant the app control of your computer in the same way.

-The script makes a backup of your keychain before importing or exporting data.
+The script makes a backup of the keychain before importing or exporting data.
 Backups are timestamped and saved into the same folder containing the keychain.
 In any case, it is a good idea to keep a separate backup, just in case.

-When importing items into a keychain, *matching items in the keychain are overwritten if their timestamps are older than the timestamps of the items being imported.* If there are items without timestamps in the CSV file, the script will ask the user what to do with them.
+When importing items into a keychain, *matching items already present in the keychain are overwritten if their timestamps are older than the timestamps of the items being imported.* If there are items without timestamps in the CSV file, the script will ask the user what to do with them.
 Note that this will be asked once and the choice applied to all the items being imported.

 Also note that *all* new or updated items are assigned the current time as their new timestamps.
 There is no possibility to retain the original timestamps from the CSV file.

-**Note:** currently, access control lists are not exported.
+Finally, access control lists are not exported.

+## Merging files

+A Ruby script is provided to merge two CSV files containing password data into one.
+See `./merge_csv.rb --help` for the details.

 ## Is it possible to export the Local Items (aka iCloud) keychain?

 Not directly.
-The Local Items keychain, located at `~/Library/Keychain/<UUID>/<name>.db`, is a SQLite3 database containing obfuscated data, so its format is different from the format of a standard keychain.
+The Local Items keychain, located at `~/Library/Keychain/<UUID>/<name>.db`, is a SQLite database containing obfuscated data, so its format is different from the format of a standard keychain.
 As far as I can see, `security` cannot dump such keychains, and I do not know of any tool that would do that.